lne-lab/rsERG/tutorials/Multimetric_analysis_tutorial.md

   `Process All Epochs` operates on the **currently selected channel** only.
 To analyze additional channels, change the channel slider and run again (producing one Excel file per channel).

 - **ByCycle-inspired, not a direct reimplementation**
   Cycle detection and metrics (amplitude, period, monotonicity, consistency) are conceptually aligned with ByCycle but implemented locally.
 The thresholds (`AmpFrac`, `AmpCons`, `PerCons`, `Mono`) act directly on these custom metrics.
-Advanced ByCycle features (e.g. detailed symmetry metrics, full group-level interfaces) are not implemented here.

 - **Band-dependent thresholds**
   In the manuscript’s narrow 2–4 … 32–34 Hz scans, `PerCons` and `AmpCons` are explicitly tuned per band to reflect expected regularity and to suppress 1/f-driven pseudo-regularity.
 If you analyze different bands or data types, you should re-optimize these thresholds based on the single-epoch plots.